sophieM03/git-workshop/README.md

 }) }></div>
 ```

+## Test the changes

-> In order to test this change, update the `val todos` in the code to set `isCompleted = true` for one of the initial items, and then check it's properly displayed in the UI.
+In order to test this change, update the `val todos` in the code to set `isCompleted = true` for one of the initial items, and then check it's properly displayed in the UI.

 Don’t add your files nor make a commit at this point.